-The outlier stone, some 21m (69ft) to the southeast, is nearly 2m (6ft) tall.
 Perhaps the most significant stone is the 1.4m- (4.5ft-) tall triangular slab (photo, above left) to the ENE that contains megalithic art in the form of at least 43 cupmarks facing the inside of the circle.
 This stone has an alignment with the tallest pillar, in the WSW of the circle, and with the Bealtaine sun as it rises over the hill of Tullyrap, some 8km (5mi) away, marking the beginning of the season of warmth.
 There are three or four other cupmarked stones in the circle.
-There may also be an alignment with the winter solstice.
-In some respects, the Beltany circle has a resemblance to the Ballynoe Stone Circle in Co.
-Down, where there also seems to be a raised mound inside the ring of stones.9
+There is an outlier stone, some 21m (69ft) to the southeast, which is nearly 2m (6ft) tall.
+This stone may have an alignment with the winter solstice (see diagram, above right).9 In some respects, the Beltany circle has a resemblance to the Ballynoe Stone Circle in Co.
+Down, where there also seems to be a raised mound inside the ring of stones.

 With the name of the site pointing strongly to an association with the Celtic cross-quarter day of la Bealtaine, halfway between the Spring Equinox and the Summer Solstice, it was to be expected that a solar alignment would be located to confirm the connection.
 While this date is now associated with May Day (May 1), the actual astronomical event is normally a few days later.
 The word “Bealtaine” is translated as “bright or goodly fire,” and traditionally the festival was celebrated with the lighting of bonfires on hilltops and the movement of livestock to their summer pastures.
 It was thought that these rituals were a means of guaranteeing protection and success of the new year’s harvest.10 In a 2005 story, the Irish Times explained the enduring presence and power of the Beltany site: